Nadia's Theme: Association with Nadia Comăneci

-On November 23, 1976, CBS further entrenched the song's association with Comăneci by using the melody in its broadcast of "Nadia—From Romania with Love", a one-hour television special hosted by Flip Wilson, co-produced by CBS and Televiziunea Romana.
+On November 23, 1976, CBS further entrenched the tune's association with Comăneci by using the melody in its broadcast of Nadia—From Romania with Love, a one-hour television special hosted by Flip Wilson, co-produced by CBS and Televiziunea Romana.
 The De Vorzon & Botkin version of the song was not released on CD until Eric Records included it on the 2003 compilation Hard to Find Orchestral Instrumentals II.
-An extract from the tune is used regularly as a jingle by BBC Radio 2 disk jockey Steve Wright on his Steve Wright's Sunday Love Songs.
+An extract from the tune is used regularly as a jingle by BBC Radio 2 disc jockey Steve Wright on his Steve Wright's Sunday Love Songs.

 On May 18, 1997, Nadia Comaneci and Bart Conner guest-starred in the Season 3 finale of Touched by an Angel (titled "A Delicate Balance"), during which they performed a brief floor exercise within a montage scene to "Nadia's Theme".